 Welcome to Heath Elementary School Brookline, Massachusetts

 Welcome to the Heath School webpage.
-Through this site, you will be able to see a calendar of upcoming events, find access to teacher webpages, read updates from our Principal, Annie Sevelius, and much more!
+Through this site, you will be able to see a calendar of upcoming events, find access to teacher webpages, read updates from our Principal, AC Sevelius, and much more!

 Are you a current parent...